updated November 2023

 SO WHAT DOES THIS MEAN?
 ATTENTION PARENTS + REFERRING PROFESSIONALS

-Now that the state of Utah has these (long overdue) requirements, if you are using a transport company to get an adolescent into the state of Utah (or anywhere IMHO), only use transportation companies that are on this list.
-If you are referring adolescents to treatment in Utah – do NOT use any transport company that is not on this updated list as you are in violation of this code. **
+Now that the state of Utah has these (long overdue) requirements if you are using a transport company to get an adolescent into the state of Utah (or anywhere IMHO), Utah has a new code requiring If you are referring adolescents to treatment in Utah – do NOT use any transport company that is not on this updated list as you are in violation of this code. **

-At the writing of this blog, there are eight (8) teen transport companies that are “in Process” of becoming Registered Youth Transportation Companies with Utah’s Office of Licensing.
+As of November 2023, there are now six (6) fully registered and eight (8) teen transport companies that are “in Process” of becoming Registered Youth Transportation Companies with Utah’s Office of Licensing.

 If you are interested in what is required by the State of Utah: